jamesmh/statica/README.md

 - about.md
 - _template.html

-After generating the site, the compiled layout will be:
+After generating the site, the compiled layout will be (inside `./www`):

 - articles
    - article1.html